 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) The Sponsoring Institution or participating sites must also sponsor ACGME-accredited residency programs in pediatrics and neurology.
-(Core) - I.B.1.b) Child neurology education must be conducted in centers where there is active ongoing research in both clinical and basic neuroscience fields.
-(Detail)† - I.B.2.
+(Core) - I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) - I.B.2.a) The PLA must:

-I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

-I.B.2.a).(2) be approved by the designated institutional official (DIO).
 (Core)

-I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites.
+I.B.2.a) The PLA must:

+- I.B.2.a).(1) be renewed at least every 10 years; and, (Core) - 92 I.B.2.a).(2) be approved by the designated institutional official (DIO).
 (Core)

-I.B.3.a) At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
+94 95 I.B.3.
+The program must monitor the clinical learning and working 96 environment at all participating sites.
+(Core) 97 98 I.B.3.a) At each participating site there must be one faculty m 99 • designated by the program director as the site director 100 is accountable for resident education at that site, in articipating site there must be one faculty member, ed by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
 (Core)

 Background and Intent: While all residency programs must be sponsored by a single ACGME-accredited Sponsoring Institution, many programs will utilize other clinical settings to provide required or elective training experiences.
-At times it is appropriate to utilize community sites that are not owned by or affiliated with the Sponsoring Institution Some of these sites may be remote for geographic, transportation, or communication issues.
+At times it is appropriate to utilize community sites that are not owned by or affiliated with the Sponsoring Institution.
+Some of these sites may be remote for geographic, transportation, or communication issues.
 When utilizing such sites the program must ensure the quality of the educational experience.
 The requirements under I.B.3. are intended to ensure that this will be the case.